 Ernesta Gilroy Sadler, Subaltern, 234615, Auxiliary Territorial Service.
 Ernesta was born on 28 August 1909, the daughter of Ernest Walters Price and Monica Snow Price (nee Phelps), of Mayfield, Narberth, and of Parcllyn, Ambleston.
 She was working in London prior to the war, and married William Sadler in 1934.
 Ernesta had served with the Women’s Transport Service, known as the F.A.N.Y., before transferring to the Auxiliary Territorial Service.
 She died while on active service in London on 21 March 1943, aged 34, and was brought home for burial in St. Mary’s Churchyard, Ambleston.

 Robert Gordon Yaxley, DSO, MC, DFC, Group Captain, 33130, Royal Air Force.
 Robert was the son of Robert and Agnes Elizabeth Yaxley, of Bath.
 He had joined the Royal Air Force straight from school, and won the Military Cross for operations while serving with No. 2 Armoured Car Company, RAF in Palestine in 1936.
 He married Patricia O’Callaghan Baldwin, of Brompton, Kent, in 1940, and the pregnant Patricia was evacuated to Parc-y-Llyn, Ambleston soon after, where their son, Michael Charles Gordon Yaxley, was born in the summer of 1941.
 By then, Robert was commanding 252 Squadron, and had been awarded the Distinguished Flying Cross.
 The citation appeared in the London Gazette of 17 October 1941, and read: ‘This officer commanded a detachment of fighter aircraft which recently carried out a series of sorties with the object of assisting in the safe passage of our convoys in the Mediterranean.
 Attacks were made on certain aerodromes and seaplane bases which resulted in a loss to the enemy of at least 49 aircraft and a further 42 damaged.
 The Successes achieved undoubtedly contributed largely to the fact that the convoys were able to proceed without loss; only 1 ship was damaged but it succeeded in reaching port.
 The courageous leadership and determination of this officer is worthy of the highest praise, and throughout he set an example which proved an inspiration to his fellow pilots.’
 He was then posted to 272 Squadron, and on 12 December 1941 was awarded the Distinguished Service Order: ‘Since the operations in the Western Desert commenced this officer has led his squadron with conspicuous success.
 Enemy aerodromes, as far west of the battle area as Benghazi, have been attacked daily and other serious damage has been inflicted on the enemy.
 On the opening day of the operations a number of Junkers 52 aircraft, carrying troops, were encountered and 7 of them were shot down.
 In addition to a daily toll of enemy aircraft destroyed, heavy casualties have been inflicted on ground crews while lines of communication have been harassed and petrol tankers set on fire.
 Altogether, within a space of 6 days operations, no less than 46 of the enemy’s aircraft were destroyed.
 Much of the brilliant successes achieved can be attributed to the courageous leadership and determination displayed by Wing Commander Yaxley.
 Throughout, he has set a magnificent example.’
-He had been home on leave during the early summer of 1943, and on 3 June 1943 was returning to North Africa to join 117 Squadron when the Hudson serial FK386, which he was travelling aboard, was lost over the Bay of Biscay.
+He had been home on leave during the early summer of 1943.
+On 3 June 1943 Robert was returning to North Africa to take command of 117 Squadron and was a passenger aboard Lockheed Hudson FK386 when it was shot down by a German fighter over the Bay of Biscay and crashed into the sea with the loss of all aboard.
 Robert was 31 years old, and is commemorated on the Runnymede Memorial, Surrey.
 Sadly the couple’s daughter Lucy was born in Kent on 21 February 1944, less than eight months after her father’s death.
 Patricia remarried Harold Coates, at Chatham, in 1948.